1.- What is Probation?

 - Reestablish GPA; bring it higher than a 2.0.

 - Complete re–instatement form by visiting your department or advisor.

 4. What happens if a student remains on Suspension?

 One of two things could happen:

 - Academic Suspension for One Year If a student has been suspended for one semester, returns to UTEP for one semester and still has less than 2.0 GPA, then the student will be suspended for one year, which means that the student will not be allowed to register for any classes at UTEP for one full year.
 After the one year is over, the student can choose to petition his/her department for reinstatement.
 If approved, the student will be allowed to re-enroll for one semester on academic probation.
-The advisor and/or the assistant director for undergraduate studies will also impose certain restrictions such as the amount of hours the student can register for or set a certain GPA standard the student must achieve for the semester.
+The advisor and/or Dean may also impose certain restrictions such as the amount of hours the student can register for or set a certain GPA standard the student must achieve for the semester.

 - Academic Suspension for Two Years If a student still does not do well in the semester following the one-year suspension, then the student will be suspended for two years.
 After the two full years, the student can choose to petition the department for reinstatement.
 If approved, the student will be allowed to register for classes probably with some restrictions and expectations as mentioned above.